TheRealRomyy/Spam-Windows/README.md

 # Spam-Windows
 💻 This is a short python program who spam a windows terminal.
 It's nice for pranks !
 Don't worry, this is not a virus.
-It's a program for jokes.

 ⚠️ Only work in **WINDOWS** ⚠️